muksiddheswar/Tiny-CPP-Examples/Simple-Bank-Management-System/README.md

 A first time customer can start with opening an account.

-A logged in customer gets the following finctionalities:
+A logged in customer gets the following functionalities:
 - Open an account
 - Show account details
 - Deposit